Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Real Data Example

 \section{Real Data Example}

 Housing prices generally depend on the location of the property and the surrounding housing prices.
-In regions, which are more attractive and provide a better infrastructure, the prices for housing are of course higher than in regions, which are less developed.
-In larger cities, the spatial dependence between housing prices of different districts/quarters is not always only due to spatial proximity, but also due to good public transport connections, similar life styles, or cultural offers.
-All these effects are only hardly to measure or anticipate, as it would be necessary for classical spatial econometric models.
-Moreover, we typically observe that the price levels fluctuate over time.
-These fluctuations might be also due to changes in the legal framework, like changes of the property taxes or real-estate transfer taxes.
+In more attractive regions that provide a better infrastructure, the housing prices are higher than in less-developed regions.
+In larger cities, the spatial dependence between housing prices of different districts or quarters is not always only due to spatial proximity, but also due to access to public transport connections, similar lifestyles, or cultural offerings.
+All these effects are challenging to measure or anticipate, as would be necessary for classical spatial econometric models.
+Moreover, we frequently observe that price levels fluctuate over time.
+These fluctuations could also be due to aspects of the legal framework, such as changes with property taxes or real-estate transfer taxes.